ogenodisho/team7/README.md

-team7
+SOFTENG 306 Project 2 - team7
 =====

-SOFTENG 306 Project 2
+**The main code is in the development branch**

 1) Copy and paste the .apk file into the android device.
 2) From your android device, search for the .apk file.
 3) Install and run the file.
 4) Play!